 Rumors have been circling for a few days now that Twilio is up to something big.
 Techcrunch originally reported, based on a tip they received, that Twilio is planning to expand its Engagement Cloud to include a new Contact Center solution, called Flex.
 While a bit of a surprise, this move seems to be right up Twilio’s alley, already providing the tools necessary to build and run your own contact center.

 The news outlet also reported that Twilio is planning to launch a beta of this new solution at the Enterprise Connect conference coming up in March.
 If all this is true, it means quite a bit for both Twilio as a provider, and the Cloud Contact Center market as a whole.
 Almost a year ago we were discussing Twilio’s potential plans for the future, but a Contact Center wasn’t exactly on our radar.

 All the Right Pieces

 So, as I already mentioned, this move can make a lot of sense for Twilio.
 The provider already operates its own global telephony network, supporting millions if not billions of interactions every single day.
-So the infrastructure to support even more connections and calls is already within Twilio’s grasp, that’s for sure.
+Twilio is one of the top SIP trunking providers as well as one of the top developers, so the infrastructure to support even more connections and calls is already within Twilio’s grasp, that’s for sure.
 But beyond just the infrastructure, a lot more of the building blocks seem to be in place for Twilio to expand into the hosted contact center market.

 For example, its already entirely possible for subscribers to utilize Twilio’s existing platform and tools to build an entire Contact Center platform — with self-service and AI functionality built right in — or even just specific contact center features.
 And we’re not talking about some dingy little single call operation, although that’s possible too.
 Twilio makes it possible for anyone to build their own multichannel enabled cloud contact center.